aboriginalZero/fulin-kg/tmp_record.md

                1. migrate for localization

             2. normal mediun / high / very high
-               1. migrate for repair topo
+               1. migrate for repair topo  (if generated, return)
                2. migrate for rebalance